Easy and hearty chicken corn chowder made with rotisserie chicken, baby red potatoes, corn, and topped with crispy bacon bits.

 Similar Dishes to Chicken Corn Chowder

-- 1 large onion, diced (I used pearl onions)
+- 1 large onion (I used pearl onions)

 - Freshly ground black pepper